jakeharding/jukebox-dj/README.md

 Installing Redis is platform dependent.

 To install Python dependencies run `pip install -r requirements.txt`.
+After Python requirements are installed and the database is created, migration will need to be ran to create tables in the database.
+To run the migrations run `python manage.py migrate`.
 To run the Django development server run `python manage.py runserver`.

 Open a browser to `http://localhost:8000`.